awsdocs/aws-freertos-docs/doc_source/shadow-demo.md

 1. Uncomment the declaration of and call to `vStartShadowDemoTasks` in `aws_demo_runner.c`\.
 This function creates a task that runs the `prvShadowMainTask` function\.

+1. Build, flash, and run Amazon FreeRTOS to your device\.

 You can use the AWS IoT console to view your device's shadow and confirm that its desired and reported states change periodically\.

 1. In the AWS IoT console, from the left navigation pane, choose **Manage**\.

 1. Under **Manage**, choose **Things**, and then choose the thing whose shadow you want to view\.

 1. On the thing detail page, from the left navigation pane, choose **Shadow** to display the thing shadow\.

-For more information about how devices and shadows interact, see [Device Shadow Data Flow](http://docs.aws.amazon.com/iot/latest/developerguide/thing-shadow-data-flow.html)\.
+For more information about how devices and shadows interact, see [Device Shadow Service Data Flow](http://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-data-flow.html)\.